 Individuals who commit road rage can be charged with criminal offenses, such as assault, battery, and assault with a deadly weapon.
 These crimes can carry substantial fines and significant jail or prison time if convicted.
 But what do you do if you were a victim of road rage and suffered injuries and/or property damage as a result?

 Under Ohio law, you have the right to seek damages resulting from road rage by filing a personal injury lawsuit.
 A personal injury case is unrelated to any criminal action taken against the driver.
 In fact, a victim can secure compensation in a personal injury case regardless of whether criminal charges were brought against the driver or whether a criminal case resulted in a guilty verdict.

-The damages you and your Ohio personal injury lawyer seek will depend on the circumstances of the incident.
+The damages you and your Cincinnati personal injury lawyer seek will depend on the circumstances of the incident.
 Some common types of compensation in a civil road rage case include:

 - Medical expenses

 - Costs for future medical care, including rehabilitation and assistive services

 - Mental anguish and emotional trauma